getkyo/kyo/README.md

 val a: String > Consoles =
   Consoles.readln

-// Print to the stdout
+// Print to stdout
 val b: Unit > Consoles =
   Consoles.print("ok")

-// Print to the stdout with a new line val c: Unit > Consoles =
+// Print to stdout with a new line val c: Unit > Consoles =
   Consoles.println("ok")

-// Print to the stderr
+// Print to stderr
 val d: Unit > Consoles =
   Consoles.printErr("fail")

-// Print to the stderr with a new line val e: Unit > Consoles =
+// Print to stderr with a new line val e: Unit > Consoles =
   Consoles.printlnErr("fail")